ddigiorg/rts-engine/README.md

 **Install SDL2**

-In a terminal use these commands
+In a terminal use these commands.

 ```
 cd 3rdparty